Love in the Rough

-Love in the Rough is a 1930 American Pre-Code comedy film directed by Charles Reisner and written by Sarah Y. Mason, Joseph Farnham and Robert E. Hopkins.
+Love in the Rough is a 1930 American pre-Code comedy film directed by Charles Reisner and written by Sarah Y. Mason, Joseph Farnham and Robert E. Hopkins.
 The film stars Robert Montgomery, Dorothy Jordan, Benny Rubin, J. C. Nugent, Penny Singleton and Tyrell Davis.

 Also a musical, it is a remake of the 1927 silent comedy Spring Fever.
 The film was released on September 6, 1930, by Metro-Goldwyn-Mayer.

+Plot

+Mr Waters learns his shipping clerk, Jack, is a champion golfer, and pays him to spend two weeks at an exclusive club, to coach him for a forthcoming competition.
+Jack’s friend Benny goes along as his valet and caddy.

+Jack falls in love with Marilyn, daughter of a wealthy businessman.
+Rumours spread that he is the head of a major shipping company, and Waters advises Jack not to mislead Marilyn.

+Jack and Marilyn elope, but on their wedding night he confesses and leaves.

+At the golf competition the next day, Jack is not playing at his best.
+But Marilyn’s father, delighted to learn his new son-in-law is a golfer, reunites him with Marilyn and he wins the game.